David Purcey: Philadelphia Phillies

-Purcey signed a minor league contract with the Philadelphia Phillies on December 9, 2011.
+On December 9, 2011, Purcey signed a minor league contract with the Philadelphia Phillies.
 He also received an invitation to spring training.
 Purcey spent the year with Triple-A Lehigh Valley, going 1–4 with a 4.37 ERA in 47 games (one start) while striking out 63 in 57.2 innings pitched.
+He became a free agent following the season on November 2.

 Chicago White Sox

 On November 21, 2012, Purcey signed a minor league deal with the Chicago White Sox.
-He started the 2013 season with the Triple-A Charlotte Knights.
+He started the 2013 season with the Triple–A Charlotte Knights.
 On July 3, 2013, his contract was purchased by the White Sox to replace Jesse Crain who was placed on the disabled list.
 While with the White Sox, Purcey suffered a strained ulnar collateral ligament in his left elbow during the last week of the 2013 season.
-He was outrighted to Charlotte on October 18, 2013.
+He was removed from the 40–man roster and sent outright to Charlotte on October 18.
+Purcey subsequently rejected the assignment and elected free agency.

-The White Sox signed Purcey to a minor league contract with spring training invitation on November 8, 2013.
-On May 12, 2014, Purcey was released by the White Sox.
+The White Sox re–signed Purcey to a minor league contract that included an invitation to spring training on November 8, 2013.
+In 12 games for Charlotte in 2014, he posted an 0–2 record and 4.58 ERA with 15 strikeouts and 2 saves across 19 2/3 innings pitched.
+On May 12, 2014, Purcey was released by the White Sox organization.

+Somerset Patriots

+On July 18, 2014, Purcey signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+He became a free agent following the season.
+He appeared in 9 games (7 starts) 39.2 innings going 3-0 with a 2.72 ERA with 36 strikeouts.

 Uni-President 7-Eleven Lions

-Purcey signed with the Uni-President 7-Eleven Lions in March 2015.
+On March 2, 2015, Purcey signed with the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League.
+He was released on May 31.